-Students are able to enroll in a game design class at the Academy’s Los Angeles game design school at different points throughout the year.
-To view the start dates and tuition for each of the game design classes, click here.
+Students are able to enroll in a game design class at the Academy’s Los Angeles Game Design School at different points throughout the year.
+To view the start dates and tuition for each of the game design programs, click here.

 Game Design Degrees LA

 Offered exclusively at the Academy’s Los Angeles campus, students may obtain a game design degree through one of the following options.

 The faculty at the Academy’s Game Design School in Los Angeles is comprised of an award-winning team of experienced faculty members who are also professional game designers.
 With each instructor coming from a diverse background, students have the opportunity to hone in on a certain aspect of game design while learning the latest trends and developments in the always-evolving game industry.

 Chris Swain: Having worked in the video game industry for over two decades, Swain led over twenty award-winning game projects for companies that include Disney, Microsoft, Sony, Activision, Warner Brothers, Acclaim, MTV, and others.
 He was a founder and director the Electronic Arts Game Innovation Lab at USC and co-authored one of the most popular textbooks on game design.
 He speaks about games at events around the world including GDC, Korean Game Conference, Games for Change, and many others.